-Location in 2017 Guideline Included studies NICE 2015: 4 RCTs Kieffer 2013, Melnyk 2006, Sen 2006, Stamp 1995 Appendix to Technical Report Part C, Table AppC3-10 Evidence statement(s) Non-mental-health-focused education/support versus treatment as usual or enhanced treatment as usual Non-mental-health-focused education and support (individual and group, face-to-face, with or without home visits) appears to have no effect on depression symptomatology at endpoint or first measurement (low certainty evidence), or at short follow-up (9-16 weeks post intervention) (low certainty evidence), or at intermediate follow-up (17-24 weeks post intervention) (very low certainty evidence), compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems in the perinatal period.
-Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on depression symptomatology (low certainty evidence) at long follow-up (25-103 weeks post intervention) compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems due to multiple (twin) pregnancy Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on depression mean scores (low certainty evidence) at endpoint or first measurement compared with enhanced treatment as usual (non-mental-health-focused education and support without the focus on healthy eating and exercise) in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems in the perinatal period (psychosocial risk factors).
-Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on depression mean scores (low certainty evidence) at short (9-16 weeks post intervention), intermediate (17-24 weeks post intervention) follow-up compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems due to AppC3-10 Technical Report Part C, Table C4-5 pregnancy.
+Location in 2017 Guideli Included studies NICE 2015: 4 RCTs • Kieffer 2013, Melnyk 2006, Sen 2006, Stamp 1995 Appendix to Technical Report Part C, Table AppC3-10 Evidence statement(s) Non-mental-health-focused education/support versus treatment as usual or enhanced treatment as usual Non-mental-health-focused education and support (individual and group, face-to-face, with or without home visits) appears to have no effect on depression symptomatology at endpoint or first measurement (low certainty evidence), or at short follow-up (9- 16 weeks post intervention) (low certainty evidence), or at intermediate follow-up (17-24 weeks post intervention) (very low certainty evidence), compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems in the perinatal period.
+Table C4-5 Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on depression symptomatology (low certainty evidence) at long follow-up (25-103 weeks post intervention) compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems due to multiple (twin) pregnancy Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on depression mean scores (low certainty evidence) at endpoint or first measurement compared with enhanced treatment as usual (non-mental-health-focused education and support without the focus on healthy eating and exercise) in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems in the perinatal period (psychosocial risk factors).
+Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on depression mean scores (low certainty evidence) at short (9-16 weeks post intervention), intermediate (17-24 weeks post intervention), or long (25-103 weeks post intervention) follow-up compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems due to multiple (twin) pregnancy Non-mental-health-focused education and support (individual and group, face-to-face, with home visits) appears to have no effect on anxiety symptomatology (very low certainty evidence) at endpoint or first measurement, or at short follow-up (9-16 weeks post intervention), or at intermediate follow-up (17-24 weeks post intervention) compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems due to multiple (twin) pregnancy.
+Non-mental-health-focused education and support (individual and group, with or without home visits) has no effect on anxiety mean scores at endpoint or first measurement (moderate certainty evidence), and appears to have no effect on anxiety mean scores at short follow-up (9-16 weeks post intervention) (very low certainty evidence), or at intermediate follow-up (17-24 weeks post intervention) (very low certainty evidence) compared with treatment as usual in pregnant and postpartum women who are considered to be 'at risk' of developing mental health problems due to preterm delivery and low birthweight or multiple (twin) pregnancy.